TypeScript 1.4 saw the introduction of the const enum

 "For heavy uses of enums, it’s helpful to have an even more restricted form that we know is safe to always inline.
 This helps with performance, code size, and with working with cases where the enum aliases themselves may not be exported"

-const enums also prevent you from doing some of the stranger things that are are allowed with standard enums, such as:
+s also prevent you from doing some of the stranger things that are are allowed with standard enum

 //TypeScript: